-As a board member since 2019 for the Technical College System of Georgia, Winton provides feedback on the needs of employers in the manufacturing sector.
-She works to connect manufacturers with the resources available at the 22 technical colleges which offer state-of-the art technical education in more than 600 programs.
+As a board member of the Technical College System of Georgia since 2019, Winton provides feedback on the needs of employers in the manufacturing sector.
+She works to connect manufacturers with the resources available at the 22 technical colleges which offer state-of-the-art technical education in more than 600 programs.

 About Georgia Titan 100

 The Titan 100 embody the true diversity of the Georgia business landscape. representing technology, manufacturing, education, healthcare, construction/real estate, staffing, professional services, hospitality, transportation, and the energy sector among many others.